oluwadareseyi/vite-webflow-starter-glsl/README.md

 6. Save and publish your Webflow project.
 7. You should now see your changes in real time.

+> I used [Curtainsjs](https://www.curtainsjs.com/) for the WebGL example.
+You can use whatever library you choose.
+>

 > Because codesandbox servers don't run forever, you will need to build your project for production by running `yarn build` and host the generated `index.js` file someplace.
 >